-Unstructured data is the one that we must figure out how to use to our advantage: Think of all the reviews that customers post on the internet, social media profiles and conversations, and other interactions that include information about your business, service, or product, but don’t necessarily include someone from your business and doesn’t necessarily happen within your proprietary platforms.
+Unstructured data is the one that we must figure out how to use to our advantage.
+This comprises all of the less ‘discrete’ information you can collect, such as all the reviews that customers post on the internet, social media profiles and conversations, or other interactions that include information about your business, service, or product, but don’t necessarily include someone from your business and doesn’t necessarily happen within your proprietary platforms.

-Of equal importance however is the fact that an average person using their mobile device will also engage in the kind of online conversations that create unstructured data; through social apps, through ‘session’ cookies and through location-based services (i.e. review websites).
+Of equal importance however is the fact that an average person using their mobile device will also engage in the kind of online conversations that create unstructured data; through social apps, through ‘session cookies’ and through location-based services (i.e. on review websites).
 So, the challenge for 2013 is collecting and using the unstructured data to embellish the structured data we already know so well.

 All of this enables you to target market segments more efficiently and individuals more confidently.
 CANDDi.com is the best one I’ve seen so far, with applications for almost every industry and type of website.